Skip to content

 --deny-tool 'shell(git push)'

-Push is blocked even if a broader allow rule would otherwise permit it.
+Push stays blocked even if a broader allow rule would otherwise permit it.
 For exploratory work, omit -p and use interactive mode with Shift+Tab plan mode first to validate the approach.

-• --allow-all-tools outside containers — grants full shell access; a prompt injection or hallucinated command can modify files, install packages, or push commits without review.
-Restrict to containerized CI environments where blast radius is bounded.
+• --allow-all-tools outside containers grants full shell access.
+A prompt injection or hallucinated command can modify files, install packages, or push commits without review.
+Restrict it to containerized CI environments where blast radius is bounded.

-• Headless mode with underspecified prompts — programmatic mode exits after the first attempt and cannot ask clarifying questions; ambiguous prompts produce partial or incorrect results with no opportunity for course correction.
+• Headless mode with underspecified prompts: programmatic mode exits after the first attempt and cannot ask clarifying questions.
+Ambiguous prompts produce partial or incorrect results, with no chance to course-correct.

-• /delegate latency mismatch — cloud agent execution via GitHub Actions takes minutes to hours; delegating time-sensitive tasks introduces a latency gap that breaks flow if the developer expects synchronous completion.
+• /delegate latency mismatch: cloud agent execution via GitHub Actions takes minutes to hours.
+Delegating time-sensitive tasks introduces a latency gap that breaks flow if you expect synchronous completion.

-• Usage caps on parallel workflows — as of April 2026, GitHub tightened session and weekly token limits on Pro plans and explicitly warned that parallelized commands like /fleet consume tokens heavily enough to exhaust weekly quotas; agentic CLI workflows that fan out across monorepos can stall when limits hit, and Opus models were removed from Pro entirely (GitHub Blog).
+• Usage caps on parallel workflows: in April 2026, GitHub tightened session and weekly token limits on Pro plans, and warned that parallelized commands like /fleet consume tokens heavily enough to exhaust weekly quotas.
+Agentic CLI workflows that fan out across monorepos can stall when limits hit, and GitHub removed Opus models from Pro entirely (GitHub Blog).

 Key Takeaways